Contents

 When you should not boost

-Do not boost a provider because you "like" it.
-Do not boost to compensate for a provider that underperforms — zero the underperformer instead.
-Do not boost above 2.0 without a specific reason; weight 3.0 exists for the case where you effectively want one provider's finding to survive every disagreement, and you should only reach for it if you have a clear argument for why.
+Don't boost a provider because you like it.
+Don't boost to compensate for a provider that underperforms — zero the underperformer instead.
+Don't go above 2.0 without a specific reason.
+Weight 3.0 exists for the case where you effectively want one provider's finding to survive every disagreement, and you should only reach for it with a clear argument for why.

 How weights interact with consensus modes

 Joint Chiefs ships four consensus modes.
-Weights interact with each one differently.
+Weights hit each one differently.

 | Mode | How weights apply |